GeoscienceAustralia/GeodePy/docs/tutorials/coordtut.rst

 Cartesian Coordinates
 ^^^^^^^^^^^^^^^^^^^^^^
 Cartesian coordinates represent points in three dimensions (X, Y, Z), typically in an Earth-Centered, Earth-Fixed (ECEF) system.
-In this class an n value can also be added representing seperation between ellipsoid and geiod.
+In this class an "n" value can also be added representing seperation between ellipsoid and geiod.

 - **Description:** Defines a point by its distance along three perpendicular axes.
 - **Format:** ``(X, Y, Z)`` in meters.